khangchung15/clueless/README.md

 # Clueless

-A word guessing game where you give clues to an AI and try to make it guess your word.
+Help an AI guess a word given by another AI

 ## Prerequisites